sheenhx/whitepaper/README.md

 ### DEX

-* Financial settlement of exchanged data may be handled by Polkadot Substrate for roaming payment.
+* Financial settlement of exchanged data may be handled by the DataHighway for roaming payments.

 ### API